 I definitely concur with the point raised here: if our objective is to teach English as a Foreign Language, there is (or there should be!) a clearly defined target language variety and a clearly defined target culture.
 The same, I would argue, applies to all instances of foreign language learning.
 In these instances, I believe that the risk of confusion seems to outweigh any sociolinguistic benefit gained from exposure to materials that are too diverse to be pedagogically useful.

-That having been said, I am wondering whether it is time to supersede the English as a Foreign Language paradigm with one that is more inclusive and perhaps more appropriate (cf. Jenkins 2007).
-The entire point of MATE is that English should serve as a Lingua Franca, or contact language, that might enable Greek students and students from different cultures to communicate on an equal footing about those aspects of their life which are personally and locally most relevant.
-It is not about using a foreign language, but rather about appropriating English for new purposes: making it their own.
+That having been said, I am wondering whether it is time to move past the English as a Foreign Language paradigm and replace it with one that is more inclusive and perhaps more appropriate (cf. Jenkins 2007).
+The entire point of MATE is that English should serve as a Lingua Franca, or a contact language, for Greek students and students with other backgrounds to communicate on an equal footing about those aspects of their lives which are personally and locally most relevant.
+It is not about using a foreign language, but rather about appropriating English for new purposes: making English their own.
 For this reason, it is not obvious to me why learners should look outwards (to the UK or the US) for cultural models to go with their ‘target language’.

 p.13, last paragraph of section 3. [a participant] thought that due to access to the mass media, all students in Greece, irrespective of their cultural background, are familiar with British and American culture.
 Therefore, the claim that textbook content about western culture privileges students with similar cultural background may not be realistic.
 Other members said that the circumstances of each student may differ, so that some of them are familiar and others are not familiar with western culture.